BenRutlandWeb/recipeasy/src/pages/recipes/thyme-roasted-chicken.md

 5. Add the water and chicken stock paste in a pan and bring to a boil, then reduce the heat and simmer for 1-2 mins.
 Add the sweet chilli sauce and stir well to combine.
 Simmer the mixture until thickened and glossy, 3-4 mins, then remove from the heat.

-6. Toss together the wedges and roased veg.
+6. Toss together the wedges and roasted veg.
 Transfer to your plates and arrange the chicken (cut into slices) on top.
-Spoon over the sweet chilli glaze and serve.
+Spoon over the sweet chilli glaze, scatter with parsley and serve.

 </RecipeLayout>